 Choose a responsive platform

-For more customised solutions, use web design frameworks such as Bootstrap or Foundation, which provide pre-built components and templates for designing mobile-optimised websites.
+For more customised solutions, use a framework like Bootstrap or Foundation, which provide pre-built templates for designing mobile-optimised websites.

 Design with mobile in mind

 Start by designing for the smallest screen size and progressively enhance the design for larger screens.
-Focus on simplicity, legibility, and touch-friendly elements, like larger buttons and easily tappable links.
+Focus on simplicity, legibility and touch-friendly elements to ensure your site is easy to navigate.

 Optimise images and media